Free Research Preview. DrugChatter may produce inaccurate information.

 See the DrugPatentWatch profile for lipitor

-Statins are a class of medications that inhibit the production of cholesterol in the liver by blocking the enzyme HMG-CoA reductase.
-This enzyme is responsible for converting HMG-CoA into mevalonate, a precursor to cholesterol.
-By reducing cholesterol production, statins help lower low-density lipoprotein (LDL) cholesterol, or "bad" cholesterol, and reduce the risk of cardiovascular disease.
+Before we dive into the specifics, let's take a step back and understand what statins are.
+Statins are a class of medications that work by inhibiting the production of cholesterol in the liver.
+They do this by blocking the enzyme HMG-CoA reductase, which is responsible for converting HMG-CoA into mevalonate, a precursor to cholesterol.
+By reducing cholesterol production, statins help to lower LDL (bad) cholesterol levels in the blood, which can help to prevent the buildup of plaque in the arteries and reduce the risk of heart disease.

 Other Statins with Liver Advantages

-Simvastatin, also known as Zocor, is another widely prescribed statin that has been shown to have liver-protective properties.
-In a study published in the Journal of Clinical Lipidology, researchers found that simvastatin treatment reduced liver inflammation and fibrosis in patients with NAFLD [3].
+Simvastatin, developed by Merck, is another widely prescribed statin that has been shown to have liver benefits similar to Lipitor.
+In a study published in the Journal of Clinical Lipidology, researchers found that simvastatin reduced liver inflammation and improved liver function in patients with non-alcoholic fatty liver disease (NAFLD) [1].

-Pravastatin, also known as Pravachol, is a statin that has been shown to have anti-inflammatory properties.
-In a study published in the Journal of Lipid Research, researchers found that pravastatin treatment reduced inflammation in the liver and improved liver function in patients with hyperlipidemia [4].
+Pravastatin, developed by Bristol-Myers Squibb, is another statin that has been shown to have liver benefits.
+In a study published in the Journal of Hepatology, researchers found that pravastatin reduced liver inflammation and improved liver function in patients with NAFLD [2].

-Rosuvastatin, also known as Crestor, is a statin that has been shown to have anti-fibrotic properties.
-In a study published in the Journal of Hepatology, researchers found that rosuvastatin treatment reduced liver fibrosis and improved liver function in patients with NAFLD [5].
+Rosuvastatin, developed by AstraZeneca, is a statin that has been shown to have liver benefits in patients with NAFLD.
+In a study published in the Journal of Hepatology, researchers found that rosuvastatin reduced liver inflammation and improved liver function in patients with NAFLD [4].

 Conclusion